Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity

 \subsection{Einstein’s Early Interest in Lorentz’s Work: The Letter of 28 December 1901 to Mileva Marić}

 At the end of 1901, Albert Einstein, aged twenty-two, was living in Schaffhausen, a town in northern Switzerland about fifty kilometers from Zurich, near the German border.
-He had obtained a one-year position in a private institution, following a temporary teaching appointment in Winterthur.
-His task was to prepare a student for the entrance examination to the Zurich Polytechnic.
+He had obtained a position in a private school after a temporary teaching appointment in Winterthur.
+His task was to prepare a young student, who intended to study at the Zurich Polytechnic, for the Matura examination.

-In a letter dated 28 December 1901, Einstein told Mileva Marić that he had asked his former classmate Jakob Ehrat to send him the latest works of Lorentz.
+In a letter dated 28 December 1901, Einstein told Mileva Marić that he had asked his former classmate Jakob Ehrat to send him the recent works of Lorentz.
 Ehrat had studied at the Zurich Polytechnic in the same cohort as Einstein and, after graduating in 1900, remained there as an assistant.
 From this position, he had easier access to libraries and specialized journals than his friend, who was then relatively isolated in Schaffhausen.